smallmuou/go-makefile/README.md

 #### Quick Start

 Copy Makefile to you golang app top directory, and type `make`.
+If you want to debug, type `DEBUG=1 make`.

-if you want to debug, type `DEBUG=1 make`
+The binaries will be generate under the directory: ./bin/

 #### Usages